 The Company's related company, GRL, issues letters of credit on behalf of the Company under various facilities, for the benefit of the Company's insureds.
 The collateral pledged as security relating to these letters of credit is also provided by GRL.
-In the event that the Company's insureds draw upon any letters of credit, the Company shall be obligated to reimburse GRL the amount of the letters of credit drawn by the insured.
-As of 31 December 2022, US\$16,707,680 (2021: US\$14,983,971) of letters of credit were issued by GRL on behalf of the Company and no letters of credits were drawn by the Company's insureds for the year ended 31 December 2022.
+In the event that the Company's insureds draw upon any letters of credit, the Company shall be obligated to reimburse GRL the amount of the letters of credit drawn down by the insured.
+As of 31 December 2023, \$16,948,316 (2022: \$16,707,680) of letters of credit were issued by GRL on behalf of the Company and no letters of credits were drawn by the Company's insureds for the year ended 31 December 2023.

 In addition to the letters of credit, the Company has established regulatory trust arrangements for certain cedants.
-As of 31 December 2022, collateral of US\$11,161,986 (2021: US\$14,553,853) was provided to cedants in the form of regulatory trust accounts (see note 14).
+As of 31 December 2023, collateral of \$10,433,518 (2022: \$11,161,986) was provided to cedants in the form of regulatory trust accounts (see note 14).